chengulatj/nominatim-reverse-geocoding/README.md

 ```python
 latlongs.loc[:, 'County'] = latlongs.apply(lambda row: get_county(row['Latitude_dec'], row['Longitude_dec']), axis=1)
 ```
-This applies the `get_county()` function to each row of the DataFrame, reverse geocoding the decimal latitude and longitude to obtain the county.
+The code applies the `get_county()` function to each row of the DataFrame, reverse geocoding the decimal lat/long to obtain the county.
 The `County` column is added to the `latlongs` DataFrame.

 ### 9. Add the newly added county column to the original dataframe
 ```python
 locations['County'] = latlongs['County']
 ```
-The above code adss the newly generated `County` column from the `latlongs` DataFrame back into the original `locations` DataFrame.
+The above code ads the newly generated `County` column from the `latlongs` DataFrame back into the original `locations` DataFrame.

 ### 10. Save the updated dataframe to a desired location
 ```python